 Paper can be stored in a desk organizer.
 Things like envelopes, stamps, and notepads can be stored in the drawers of your DIY computer desk.
 Keep them within arms reach, but they don’t need to stay on your desktop.

 Filing cabinets not your thing?
 Try using magazine holders or filing boxes on your counter space to store paper.
 This will eliminate paper piles on your desk.
-Give each magazine holder a category, like medical or coupons, same as you would with a filing cabinet.
-Then store all the papers that fit into that category into that holder.
-Keep on your desk for easy filing.
+Give each magazine holder a category, like medical or coupons, the same way you would with a filing cabinet.
+Then store all the papers that fit into that category in that holder and keep it on your desk for easy filing.
 When the holder gets full, you can empty the contents to recycle what isn’t needed any longer.
 Use your DIY computer desk cabinets for storage.
 Keep those papers and other items in the larger drawers.
 I like storing books and binders.
 Then they don’t take up room on your counter.

 On my desk, I used magazine holders to hold projects I am currently working on.
 This helps keep things right at my fingertips but limits the paper clutter that can pile up on my desk.

-Now I get asked what to do about all the “other paper” that seems to pile up on your desk.
+Finally, create a command central for your new desk.
+I get asked what to do about all the “other paper” that seems to pile up on your desk a lot.
 Well, I recommend creating a command center or project board to keep track of all these items.
 I created my own, but you can easily create a command center using Poppin wall mounting items.
-One the command center you can track projects, events, and other important tasks.
-Using wall space in a home office can help limit clutter on the desk top as well!
+On the command center, you can track projects, events, and other important tasks.
+Using wall space in a home office can help limit clutter on the desktop as well!

 Other Posts You May Enjoy